 - Right to Consent to Disclosure: A student has the right to provide signed and dated written consent to disclosures of personally identifiable information contained in his/her education record, except to the extent that FERPA authorizes disclosure without consent.

 - Right to Complain: A student has the right to file a complaint with the U.S. Department of Education concerning alleged failures by Kirtland Community College to comply with FERPA requirements.

-- For designated directory information.
+- Disclosures of designated directory information.

-- To the student.
+- Disclosures to the student.